NoroffFEU/development-platforms/case-studies/kubernetes/kubernetes-case-study.md

 ## Introduction

-Kubernetes is an open-source container orchestration system under the Apache Licence 2.0 used for automating deployment, scaling and management.
+Kubernetes is an open-source container operating system under the Apache Licence 2.0 used for automating deployment, scaling and management.
+Containers contain all needed application code and dependencies within a microservice architecture.
+These are self contained and can run anywhere; cloud, local etc.
+Kubernetes task is to operate them in production at any given scale, making the the application owners able to deploy complex applications rapidly and reliably.
 Kubernetes is written in the Go language.

 ## Brief History